ingridhq/comptest/README.md

 - Inject migrations with seed data
 - Run migrations up and down
 - Wait for database, mocks and main service to be ready
 - Prepare and use gcp pubsub.
-Sends messages to pubsub.
+Send messages to pubsub.

 ## Quickstart